Coming the Sagrada Familia basilica in Barcelona, do not be surprised to see building cranes along with soaring towers high in the sky.

 Also read our blog post “Tips for Barcelona” including practical information, tickets etc. for the Sagrada Familia.

-And find more “fun things to do with kids” in Barcelona on Travel for Kids website.
+Find more “fun things to do with kids” in Barcelona on Travel for Kids website.